 In Arbib's case, their thinking is based on the insight that technology adoption is non-linear.
 Vicious and virtuous cycles cause us to keep making bad guesses about how fast and strong the shifts might be.

 Where else should we apply that insight?
 How much else in our world is non-linear?
 Social stability?
 Support for change?
 Inequality?

 If technology adoption is the only nonlinear dynamic in the system, then maybe shoving forward large-scale change to how food, energy and transportation happen is the best way to solve a lot of today’s problems.
-But if nonlinearity is everywhere, then what might the unintended consequences of that one big shove be?
+But if nonlinearity is everywhere, then what might the unintended effects of that one big shove be?

-Techno-optimistic scenarios and solutions are important sites where more original thinking is needed.
+Techno-optimistic scenarios and solutions are key sites where more original thinking is needed.
 Technology enjoys high power and status in modern life.
 Most action plans, regardless of the problem, agree that technology is part of the solution.

-So technology is always going to be at the table.
+Technology is always going to be at the table.
 Can you improve the role it plays in your world?